Biofield & Biofield therapy research

 There have been many studies of CAM practices that have reported general improved tracked markers, and improved positive outlooks reported by participants such as with: anxiety, depression, stress, blood flow, heart rate, connection, peace, pain perception, inflammation, pain, and PTSD.

-A study was done on The Effects of Singing Bowl Sound Meditation on Mood, Tension, and Well-Being: An Observational Study.
-“Heart disease, diabetes, addiction, and mental health issues have all been linked to stress and tension”, and, “poor mood and elevated anxiety are linked to increased incidence of disease”, this study wanted to focus on how sound meditation could effect anxiety, pain, mood, and spiritual well being (Goldsby, T. L, et al).
+One study, The Effects of Singing Bowl Sound Meditation on Mood, Tension, and Well-Being: An Observational Study, showed many positive results.
+The foundation of this study goes as follows: “Heart disease, diabetes, addiction, and mental health issues have all been linked to stress and tension”, and, “poor mood and elevated anxiety are linked to increased incidence of disease”, this study wanted to focus on how sound meditation could effect anxiety, pain, mood, and spiritual well being (Goldsby, T. L, et al).

 “Following the sound meditation participants reported significantly less tension, anger, fatigue, and depressed mood...Feeling of spiritual well-being significantly increased across all participants” (Goldsby, T. L, et al).
 The authors noted many benefits to sound meditation along with the significant positive patient results: low-cost technology and a low learning curve for patients being two positives for easy integration for clinical use.
 Patients reported decreased pain, decrease mental anxiety, increased spiritual connection, along with measurable effects of lowered blood pressure and heart rate.
 A similar study was done using singing bowl therapy with metastatic cancer patients, and chronic spinal pain patients, and many positive results were reported.
 “Improvements in distress, positive and negative affect, anxiety, depression, fatigue, tension, anger, confusion and vigour were reported, as were improvements in blood pressure, heart rate, respiratory rate, peripheral capillary oxygen saturation, cutaneous conductance, and anterior-frontal alpha values” (Stanhope, J., & Weinstein, P. ).